repoofideas/gorganon/README.md

-Project inspired by Nomadcoin and Gochain, check them out!
+This project inspired by Nomadcoin and Gochain, check them out!